Obama will campaign with Spanberger and Sherrill in high stakes governor’s races

 On Monday, President Donald Trump said on Air Force One of Earle-Sears: “I think the Republican candidate is very good, and I think she should she should win because the Democrat candidate is a disaster.”

 In New Jersey, Sherrill faces Republican Jack Ciattarelli, a former state General Assembly member who has been endorsed by Trump.
-The president participated in a telephone town hall for Ciattarelli ahead of his GOP primary win, and is expected to hold a tele-town hall for him again before the election.
+The president participated in a telephone town hall for Ciattarelli ahead of his GOP primary win.

+There are no in-person events with Trump currently planned in either New Jersey or Virginia, but Trump may engage in other ways, such as hosting tele-townhalls, according to a person familiar with his schedule, who spoke on condition of anonymity.

 Virginia and New Jersey are the only states picking governors this year.
 The odd-year contests are seen as a barometer of how voters feel about President Donald Trump and Republicans who control Congress ahead of the 2026 midterms.